schlageterlars/backgammon/README.md

 ```

 ## Customizable Size and Resolution
-Customize the application's size and resolution in the `de.htwg.se.backgammon.view.component.configuration.Default` class.
+Customize the application's size and resolution in the `de.htwg.se.backgammon.ui.component.configuration.Default` class.
 Easily locate and adjust properties or methods to fine-tune the user interface dimensions to your preferences.

 ## Customizable Backgammon Experience